Thailand Itinerary : 10 days in the land of smile

 The Royal Palace with the Emerald Buddha is a must, a magnificent place that show yow how rich is Thai culture and the Kingdom.

-Go there as early as you can to avoid the waves of tourists that take over the palace but do not skip it.
+Go there as early as you can to avoid the waves of tourists that take over the palace but don't skip it.
 It's with no doubt one of the most beautiful palace in the world.

 And if you don't have a guide with you, make sure to rent an audio guide.
 It is available in almost every languages and a must to understand the rich history of the palace.

 Then walk to Wat Pho to see the famous reclining Buddha.
-Wat Pho is just a 5 minutes walk from the Royal Palace so you don't try to negotiate with Tuk Tuk and Taxis in the area as most of them will try to rip you off and some will even tell you it's close.
+Wat Pho is just a 5 minutes walk from the Royal Palace so don't try to negotiate with tuk tuks and taxis in the area as most of them are just trying to make a quick buck off tourists.

-Last step when you're done with that temple, get out through the main entrance and walk straight to the pier in front of the temple to cross the river and visit Wat Arun.
+Last step when you're done with Wat Pho, get out through the main entrance and walk straight to the pier in front of the temple to cross the river and visit Wat Arun.

 The temple of dawn was recently renovated and is absolutely beautiful.

-But if you want more, take a short walk or a quick taxi ride to visit Chinatown on the way back.
+To finish the day and if you still have energy for more, take a short walk or a quick taxi to visit Chinatown on the way back.

-The Chinese area is a buzzing unique place in Bangkok with town of unique street food and shops that only exist there.
+The Chinese area is a unique place in Bangkok with ton of street food and shops for everything and anything.

 Rooftop Bar, Food Court, Cocktails, Clubs...

-Now that we were done with all the tourist stuff, it was finally time to explore the nightlife.
+Now that we were done with all the tourist stuff, it was finally time to explore Bangkok nightlife for real.

-For our last night I tried to show them as many different spots as I could.
+For our last night in Bangkok I tried to show them as many different spots as I could.

-First, we started with cocktails at Octave, one my favorite rooftop bar in Bangkok, during sunset.
+First, we started with cocktails at Octave for sunset, one my favorite rooftop bar in Bangkok.

-Then we headed to W District in Prakanong that is an outdoor food court with a great expat vibe and all type of food from sushi to Jamaican.
+Then we headed to W District in Prakanong (see on google maps).
+It's an outdoor food court with a great expat vibe and all types of food from sushi to Jamaican, and of course drinks.